A cloud platform is a software infrastructure that allows users to create their applications through cloud-based

-- AWS offers a broad umbrella of services i.e., multi-layer security encryption, database management, development tools and application services, networking, big data analytics, storage management, security governance.
+- AWS offers a broad umbrella of services, i.e., multi-layer security encryption, database management, development tools and application services, networking, big data analytics, storage management, and security governance.

-- Anthos’ features include clouding environment, networking environment, service management, Centralised config management, consolidated logging and monitoring, unified user interface.
+- Anthos’ features include a clouding environment, networking environment, service management, Centralised config management, consolidated logging and monitoring, and unified user interface.

 - AWS features vary from mobile-friendly access, serverless clouding, flexible and independent storage, AWS marketplace for searching and buying suitable software, auto-scaling, and balance loading facilities.

 Can it survive in the presence of AWS and Microsoft Azure?

-It seamlessly allows the user to get rid of the single locking cloud provider and provide ease in shifting the workload from one cloud to another service provider or on their services page.
+It seamlessly allows the user to get rid of the single locking cloud provider and provides ease in shifting the workload from one cloud to another service provider or on their services page.

-Anthos is so far the unique and killer product that has multi-cloud capabilities and which would enable it to give a tough fight in the near future also.
+Anthos is so far the unique and killer product that has multi-cloud capabilities which would enable it to give a tough fight in the near future also.

 How is Google Anthos different from Microsoft Azure?

-Microsoft Azure formerly called as Window Azure is a cloud computing platform which allows a user to manage and deploy application over the various network through Microsoft managed data centers.
+Microsoft Azure, formerly called Windows Azure, is a cloud computing platform that allows a user to manage and deploy applications over various networks through Microsoft-managed data centers.

 It offers operational consistency and stability, i.e., security, monitoring, and policy which can be configured in the same way.
 The factors which differentiate Anthos from Azure are:

 - Google Kubernetes engine: It allows a user to manage, monitor, and secure a footprint at a single control point.

-- Anthos configuration management: It brings automation in the complex task and reduces security postures by deploying policies over the Kubernetes engine.
+- Anthos configuration management: It brings automation to complex tasks and reduces security postures by deploying policies over the Kubernetes engine.

-- GKE On-Prem: It allows the user to run their application in in-house infrastructure and in the public cloud.
+- GKE On-Prem: It allows the user to run their application in the in-house infrastructure and in the public cloud.

-- Anthos Stackdriver: It provides a unified place to monitor, secure, store, and analyze log and services within the cloud containers.
+- Anthos Stackdriver: It provides a unified place to monitor, secure, store, and analyze logs and services within the cloud containers.

-- Istio: It is a service mesh model that manages data sharing across various applications and allows the user to handle traffics over microservices.
+- Istio: It is a service mesh model that manages data sharing across various applications and allows the user to handle traffic over microservices.

 Future of Google Anthos and AWS: